Skip to cookie consent Skip to main content

 Impact of the brain care score on depression, stroke, and dementia risk

-Using data from more than 350,000 participants in a U.K. Biobank study, MGB researchers showed that a 5-point increase in baseline BCS was associated with a:
+Using data from more than 350,000 participants in a U.K. Biobank study, Mass General Brigham researchers made an important discovery.
+The Frontiers in Psychiatry study found that a 5-point increase in baseline BCS was associated with a:

 • 33% lower risk of late-life depression